Awards & Associations

 Commercial trucking accidents can be very serious for the driver as well as any other parties who were involved, but you need to keep a level head after any accident and follow this guide to make sure that you don’t hurt your case by saying or doing the wrong things.
 If you were involved in a truck accident, the company you drive for, the insurance company and the other drivers involved are all going to be looking for ways to put you at fault so that they don’t have to pay for the damages.
-Don’t let that happen to you, contact a truck accident lawyer right away to help you avoid making any costly mistakes.
+Don’t let that happen to you, contact a Colorado Springs truck accident attorney right away to help you avoid making any costly mistakes.

 Immediately following the accident you need to get yourself out of harm’s way to avoid any further injuries or damages.
 Pull your vehicle over to a safe area if you are able to and if not, carefully walk away from your vehicle to an area that is safe for you until police arrive and can help direct traffic away from the accident.
 Every accident is different so you will have to make the best decision in terms of your safety because remember, other drivers on the same road might not see you on the side of the road which can turn for the worst very quickly so always use caution when stopped on roads or highways.
+You should also be aware of the dangers of driving a semi-truck in strong winds so you can avoid rollovers in high wind prone areas.

 After an accident your adrenaline will be pumping, you will most likely be shaky and distraught.
 Take this time to calm down and check yourself for any injuries, but be careful as you might have twisted your neck or back and any sudden movements could be very painful.
 Internal injuries will not be easy to acknowledge right away so be sure to identify any pain or sore areas to bring up to the paramedics when they arrive.
 Your long term health is the most important thing at risk here so take extra time to make sure you don’t cause yourself any further injuries by moving around too much if you are hurt.